BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_4.md

 The main difference is that Mamba is often faster and more reliable than Conda.

-Now we're finally ready to do some Bioinformatics!
+Congratulations, you are finally ready to do some Bioinformatics ... but maybe get a tea and a cookie first :)

 <p align="right"><a href="https://bluemountainsanalytics.github.io/BMA_CLI-tutorial/QC.html">CONTINUE -></a>